 What Does a Video Game Designer Do?

-In a nutshell, the job of a video game designer is to create interactive worlds for players to inhabit.
+In a nutshell, video game designer careers involve creating interactive worlds for players to inhabit.
 Professional game designers might be responsible for any of the following tasks on a given day:

 - Crafting the look, feel and interactive mechanics of a game